holochain/docs-pages/src/tutorials/coreconcepts/simple_micro_blog.md

             },
 ```

+> Can you think of a way a user could still have an entry with more than the maximum length?
+> _Hint: What if they `Modify`?_

 The user needs some way of finding which posts belong to an agent.
 In Holochain we use links to associate data to something known.
 The following creates a link from the agents address to a post.
-Every agent has a unique address and you will so how to find it later.
+Every agent has a unique address and you will see how to find it later.

 Add the link _from_ the `%agent_id`:
 ```rust